 This class is open by audition only to students who are already proficient pianists.
 Emphasis is placed on pedal technique, registration, and such literature as would be used in a monastic or parish setting.
 Organ students will be expected to learn both accompanying skills and solo literature.
 Those preparing for parish ministry will also learn appropriate music for wedding and funeral liturgies.
 Opportunities to accompany the Seminary assembly at Evening Prayer, Evening of Quiet, Benediction, or Mass will be provided.
 Prerequisite: two years of piano.

-FA 415/G FA 416/G Seminary Spanish Choir 1 credit each
+FA 416/G Seminary Spanish Choir

 Similar to Seminary Liturgical Choir below but emphasizing liturgical music in Spanish.